ntsh-oni/NeigeEngine/docs/scripting.md

 #### Functions
 - int **getEntityID()** : Returns the entity calling this script's ID.
+- bool **hasRenderableComponent**(*int entity*) : Takes an entity ID and returns **true** if this entity has a Renderable component, else returns **false**.
-- string **getRenderableComponentModelPath**(*int entity*) : Takes an entity ID and returns this entity's renderable component model path.
+- string **getRenderableComponentModelPath**(*int entity*) : Takes an entity ID and returns this entity's Renderable component model path.
+If the entity does not have a Renderable component, returns nothing.
+- bool **hasScriptComponent**(*int entity*) : Takes an entity ID and returns **true** if this entity has a Script component, else returns **false**.
-- string **getScriptComponentScriptPath**(*int entity*) : Takes an entity ID and returns this entity's script component script path.
+- string **getScriptComponentScriptPath**(*int entity*) : Takes an entity ID and returns this entity's Script component script path.
+If the entity does not have a Script component, returns nothing.
+- bool **hasTransformComponent**(*int entity*) : Takes an entity ID and returns **true** if this entity has a Transform component, else returns **false**.
-- float, float, float **getTransformComponentPosition**(*int entity*) : Takes an entity ID and returns this entity's transform component position (x, y and z).
+- float, float, float **getTransformComponentPosition**(*int entity*) : Takes an entity ID and returns this entity's Transform component position (x, y and z).
+If the entity does not have a Transform component, returns nothing.
-- float, float, float **getTransformComponentRotation**(*int entity*) : Takes an entity ID and returns this entity's transform component rotation (x, y and z).
+- float, float, float **getTransformComponentRotation**(*int entity*) : Takes an entity ID and returns this entity's Transform component rotation (x, y and z).
+If the entity does not have a Transform component, returns nothing.
-- float, float, float **getTransformComponentScale**(*int entity*) : Takes an entity ID and returns this entity's transform component scale (x, y and z).
+- float, float, float **getTransformComponentScale**(*int entity*) : Takes an entity ID and returns this entity's Transform component scale (x, y and z).
+If the entity does not have a Transform component, returns nothing.
 - **setTransformComponentPosition**(*int entity, float x, float y, float z*) : Takes an entity ID and 3 floats.
-Set the entity's transform component position.
+Sets the entity's Transform component position.
+If the entity does not have a Transform component, returns nothing.
 - **setTransformComponentRotation**(*int entity, float x, float y, float z*) : Takes an entity ID and 3 floats.
-Set the entity's transform component rotation.
+Sets the entity's Transform component rotation.
+If the entity does not have a Transform component, returns nothing.
 - **setTransformComponentScale**(*int entity, float x, float y, float z*) : Takes an entity ID and 3 floats.
-Set the entity's transform component scale.
+Sets the entity's Transform component scale.
+If the entity does not have a Transform component, returns nothing.

 ### Vector
 Functions to manipulate vectors.